1002Preeti/Copilot-VS-Code-Extension/README.md

     const prompt = `### Code Context ###\n${surroundingText}\n\n### User's Question ###\n${userQuery}`;
     // API call logic...
 }

 Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.
+License
+This project is licensed under the MIT License.
+See the LICENSE file for details.
+Acknowledgments
+Thanks to the developers of the AI model and the VSCode API for making this extension possible.

+Contributing
+Contributions are welcome!
+Please fork the repository and submit a pull request for any enhancements or bug fixes.